lesomnus/clade/README.md

 registry.hub.docker.com/library/gcc:12.2
         ghcr.io/my_name/my-gcc:12.2
 ```
 What happened?
 Where did *12.2* come from?
 Let's find out one by one.
 First, what `{ remoteTags | toSemver | semverLatest }` is?
-This is a pipeline expression.
+This is [pipeline expression](pipeline).
 The result of the previous function becomes the argument of the next function.
 So it means, fetch the remote tag from `registry.hub.docker.com`, then convert the fetched strings into *Semver*, and take the latest version.
 That would be *12.2* at this point.
 What is `'{{ .Major }}.{{ .Minor }}'`?
-This is a golang template expression.
+This is [golang templates](https://pkg.go.dev/text/template).
 The result of the pipeline is *Semver* type and it is passed to template.

 If pipeline results more than one tag, CLade will generate more images from the same template.
 Let's create `my-gcc:12.X` for all gcc 12 versions using `semverMajorN` which filters last N major versions.
 Also if there are more than one tag template is provided, multiple tags will be created from the same image.